Sometimes we need a reality check to want to make a change. And I’m no exception.

 My new workout routine, completely at home, with no fancy machines, consists of 5 days of workouts, a cardio day, and an active rest day.
-Each week is slightly different from the last but in general the weeks look like this:
+Each workout is slightly different from the last and the week looks like this:

 - Monday: Lower Body

 Every week I change the specific exercises I do so that I can shock my muscles.
 And so I won’t get bored.
 But I’ve included one weeks worth of workouts to give you an idea of what a week of at home workouts look like for me.